Genio Tools

 --gpio-download <download_gpio>

-In order to reset the board and boot it in download mode you can run the following command:
+To reset the board and boot it in download mode, run the following command:

 genio-board download --gpio-power <power_gpio> \